Oriental Imagery and the Dawn of Modern Dance

 Born in San Francisco, California, Angela Isadora Duncan was the daughter of Joseph Charles Duncan—a banker, mining engineer, and arts connoisseur—and Mary Isadora Gray,⁵⁷ a musician and music teacher.⁵⁸ In her autobiography, she writes that her mother was very poor, and encouraged the young Isadora to use her inherent talent for dancing to earn money for the family.⁵⁹ In her writings, she frequently refers to her family’s poverty as inspiring her tenacity and drive for success.
 The youngest of four children, she began her career in dance at a very early age; she gave her first performance at age four, and by the time she reached six years of age, she was teaching lessons in her home and continued through her teenage years.
 She had no formal dance training as a child; she found inspiration in nature, the ocean, and the arts.
 Her father’s collection of sculptures, engravings, and other art in the Duncan family home inspired Duncan’s aesthetic: that of “beautiful ancient dresses” and the “perfect beauty of the great masterpieces.” ⁶⁰ Her mother would play music for and read poetry to her children, and Duncan became an avid reader herself, diving into the works of Charles Dickens, William Shakespeare, and Walt Whitman.⁶¹

-Her Greek aesthetic already in formation, she claimed that San Francisco was “inhospitable” to her ideas; Duncan moved to Chicago in the summer of 1895, when Duncan was eighteen; she believed it to be one of the most progressive cities in the United States.⁶³ After sending her name in “over and over again” she won an audition with Augustin Daly, who was one of the more important producers on Broadway, and he gave her a small pantomime role, and she moved to New York.⁶⁴ She claimed in a letter to Daly to be the “spiritual daughter of Walt Whitman,” and that she would, “for the children of America […] create a new dance that will express America.”⁶⁵ With Daly’s performance company, she received formal dance training with Carl Marwig, which she neglected to mention in her writings or memoirs.⁶⁶ Feeling limited by the exaggerated pantomime work availed to her in New York, she left Daly’s company and moved with mother, sister Elizabeth, and brother Raymond to London in 1898, feeling that European audiences would be more receptive to her Greek-inspired, expressive mode of movement.
+Her Greek aesthetic already in formation, she claimed that San Francisco was “inhospitable” to her ideas; Duncan moved to Chicago in the summer of 1895, when Duncan was eighteen; she believed it to be one of the most progressive cities in the United States.⁶³ After sending her name in “over and over again” she won an audition with Augustin Daly, who was one of the more important producers on Broadway, and he gave her a small pantomime role, and she moved to New York.⁶⁴ She claimed in a letter to Daly to be the “spiritual daughter of Walt Whitman,” and that she would, “for the children of America […] create a new dance that will express America.”⁶⁵ With Daly’s performance company, she received formal dance training with Carl Marwig, which she neglected to mention in her writings or memoirs.⁶⁶ Feeling limited by the exaggerated pantomime work availed to her in New York, she left Daly’s company and moved with her mother, sister Elizabeth, and brother Raymond to London in 1898, feeling that European audiences would be more receptive to her Greek-inspired, expressive mode of movement.
 There she found work performing—her mother and siblings both accompanying her by playing music and reading poetry—in the drawing rooms of society women, and drew further inspiration from the Greek vases and bas-reliefs in the British Museum,⁶⁷ as well as the works of Pre-Raphaelite artists in the National Gallery in London.⁶⁸

 There she enjoyed great success and used her earnings to rent her own dance studio, developing her work and creating larger stage performances.
 Her brother had since left for Paris, and he “bombarded” Duncan and her mother to join him.
 After arriving in Paris, she spent “hours” at the Louvre, poring over the Greek vases and other galleries.
 She also attended the Paris Exhibition Universelle in 1900, where she first saw the works of sculptor Auguste Rodin, which continued to influence Duncan’s dance aesthetic.⁶⁹ She continued dancing in the salons of the wealthy and began a courtship with writer André Beaunier.
 After this courtship ended in Duncan’s heartbreak, Duncan focused her emotional energy into her dancing, seeking “the central spring of all movement […] the unity from which all diversities of movements are born.”
 Duncan found that ballet “taught the pupils that this spring was found in the centre of the back at the base of the spine,” which she believed made the dancers appear “artificial” and “mechanical.”
 Duncan’s method, in contrast, she wrote, “sought the source of the spiritual expression to flow into the channels of the body filling it with vibrating light,” which for Duncan was in the solar plexus.⁷⁰

 In 1902, Loïe Fuller visited Duncan’s studio in Paris, and, after dancing for Fuller, she invited Duncan to tour with her.
 Duncan declared Fuller an “extraordinary genius,” after attending one of Fuller’s performances in Berlin.
 Duncan traveled and performed throughout Europe, finding inspiration in Fuller’s innovative performances as well as great art and architecture throughout the continent.⁷¹ She visited Greece, as well, where she was able to visit the great antiquities that had inspired her in her youth.⁷² She also met and worked with Russian theater director Constantin Stanislavsky, who first saw her dance in Moscow.⁷³ In St. Petersburg, Russia, she met and dined with Anna Pavlova, Leon Bakst, and Sergei Diagilev; she also observed classes at the Imperial Ballet School, where she saw the young dancers performing, in Duncan’s words, “torturing exercises,” standing on the “tips of their toes for hours, like so many victims of a cruel and unnecessary Inquisition.”⁷⁴ She declared herself an “enemy of ballet,” claiming that the restrictive costuming inhibited free and natural movement; she included steps such as skipping, which were not part of ballet training.
-She preferred to dance in bare feet and valued simplicity over spectacle.⁷⁵ She preferred to speak of dance and art through metaphore and imagery, and did not use technical language as she taught.⁷⁶
+She preferred to dance in bare feet and valued simplicity over spectacle.⁷⁵ She preferred to speak of dance and art through metaphor and imagery, and did not use technical language as she taught.⁷⁶

 Duncan returned to Berlin and established her first school of dance in 1904, in Grunewald, Germany.
 There she created her dance company, the Isadorables.
-She taught that movement should be inspired by nature, such as “the movements of the clouds in the wind, the swaying trees, the flight of a bird, and the leaves which turn.”⁷⁷ She later opened a school in Paris, which closed during World War I. Duncan, having had a difficult time as a child in public school in California, was passionate about education.
-She wrote that the thing that interested her “the most in the world [was] the education of children,” and that “all problems can be solved if one begins with the child.”⁷⁸ Duncan disliked the commercial aspects of public performance such as extensive touring, because she felt they distracted her from her real mission: the creation of beauty and the education of the young; she wrote that she wanted to start a dancing school in the United States to “train children how to live.” ⁷⁹ In 1921, her leftist sympathies took her to Russia; the Russian Government agreed to assist her in founding a dance school in Moscow.⁸⁰ Her pro-Soviet and Bolshevik tendencies eventually led to the United States government revoking her citizenship in in early 1920s.
+She taught that movement should be inspired by nature, such as “the movements of the clouds in the wind, the swaying trees, the flight of a bird, and the leaves which turn.”⁷⁷ She later opened a school in Paris, which closed during World War I. Duncan, having had a difficult time as a child in a public school in California, was passionate about education.
+She wrote that the thing that interested her “the most in the world [was] the education of children,” and that “all problems can be solved if one begins with the child.”⁷⁸ Duncan disliked the commercial aspects of public performance such as extensive touring, because she felt they distracted her from her real mission: the creation of beauty and the education of the young; she wrote that she wanted to start a dancing school in the United States to “train children how to live.” ⁷⁹ In 1921, her leftist sympathies took her to Russia; the Russian Government agreed to assist her in founding a dance school in Moscow.⁸⁰ Her pro-Soviet and Bolshevik tendencies eventually led to the United States government revoking her citizenship in the early 1920s.

 Her love life was unconventional, especially for the time.
 Various letters that she had written in her lifetime suggest she was bisexual.
 She also had two children out of wedlock: Diedre (b.
 1906), with theater designer Gordon Craig, and Patrick (b.
 1910), with Paris Singer, a son of the sewing machine magnate Isaac Singer.
 Both children drowned when the car they were in rolled into the Seine river.
 In 1922 she married the Russian poet Sergei Esenin who was 18 years her junior; they separated in 1923, and he committed suicide two years later.